RACHID-00/sony-cispy/README.md

 **CIS stands for Custom Installation Services (or Solutions).**

-_It's the **Sony Specific** protocol companies like Crestron, Control4 and homeseer use to provide their customers with local, granular control of their Sony AV devices._
+_It's the **Sony Specific** protocol companies like Crestron, Control4 and homeseer use to provide their customers with local, granular control of their Sony AV devices.
+(At least that's what I could piece together based on misc forum posts_

 ## Overview